 I’m embarrassed to admit that I always thought I didn’t need walking sticks.
 On day two of the Green Gully Track you are faced with a 900m descent, first along crazy steep fire trail and later along a very slippery ridgeline.
 They were essential during the creek navigation of day 3 and assisted our ascent out of the valley on day 4.

 By far the best part was the stick burning ceremony we held on our last night; true bush magic.
-I have picked up sticks on every hike since, the difference in energy output is pretty amazing and my legs are definitely a lot less fatigued afterward.
+The difference in energy output is pretty amazing and my legs are definitely a lot less fatigued afterwards.
+I have picked up sticks on every hike since.

 Unpopular opinion alert: uphill is WAY better than downhill.
 I cannot stress this point enough.
 Yeah your lungs will scream and your heart might try and jump out of your chest on the uphill but that is nothing compared to the pain in your quads from a slow controlled descent and the bruises that form under your toenails as they constantly jam into the end of your shoes.